For Birth Mothers · Educational Resource

 What Support Typically Covers

-Where approved under Utah law, support may include:
+Where allowed by state law, support may include:

-- ●Housing support during pregnancy and early postpartum
+- ●Housing help during pregnancy and early postpartum

-- ●Medical care not otherwise covered by Medicaid or insurance
+- ●Pregnancy delivery expenses not otherwise covered by insurance

 - ●Counseling and mental-health support

-All items are subject to Utah's statutory caps and case-by-case review.
+All items are described as they may be available and are subject to state law and case-by-case review.

 For Out-of-State Birth Mothers